-Mondays is a very busy day for many, and in most households in the Yucatan we have the tradition of eating a very easy to prepare dish known as"Frijol con Puerco".
+In most households in the Yucatan, we have the tradition of eating a very easy to prepare dish known as "Frijol con Puerco" on Mondays.
 This dish is a true delicacy, and it is so easy to prepare that it is considered a dish for busy people.
 Back then, they said the dish was prepared by busy women on Mondays, since they would leave the beans and meat cooking on the pot, while they dedicated themselves to washing clothes, sewing or cleaning up their homes.

 Legends say the real tradition of this dish dates back to the days of lack of refrigerators.
 It is believed that farmers would slaughter their pigs on Saturdays and preserved the meat by salting it.
 Then, they would return to their households on Mondays and the wives would cook a big pot of beans and add the pork to it.